gintsgints/raiti/README.md

   * basic keyboard graphical representation ✅︎
   * lesson configuration commands using yaml data files
-    - show key location
+    - show key location ✅︎
-    - show explanation text
+    - show explanation text ✅︎
-    - entry training with and without backspace usage
+    - entry training with and without backspace usage - partly
     - speed improvement exercises with speed measurement
+  * full course on query keyboard in yaml files
-  * lesson table of contents, to choose any lesson to work on
+  * lesson table of contents, to choose any lesson to work on - partly
   * save state for lessons
   * version packaging